fanniespanker/Media-Description-Ontology/README.md

 # Media-Description-Ontology
-An ontology and vocabulary for describing media of all mediums, formats, genres, and
+An ontology and vocabulary for describing media of all media, formats, and genres.